-Drug Related DUI Charges
+Drug Related OUI Charges

 Serving these Areas Across Maine: Portland, Bangor, Augusta, Saco and Biddeford

 DUI charges are serious and law enforcement has taken extensive action in an effort to catch intoxicated drivers.
 Legislation not only pertains to those found driving while under the influence of alcohol, but extends to driving after drug use as well.
 The Bureau of Highway Safety argues that stimulants, inhalants, narcotics and even prescription medication can all have an effect on the ability of a driver to judge conditions on the road.
 In addition, the combination of drugs and alcohol is also reported to lead to significant impairment.
 The influence of drugs in a person's system will be assessed and those convicted will face the same penalties imposed for an OUI.
 Some of these penalties can include jail time, fines, license suspension and even drug treatment or rehabilitation.

 What Drugs Can Lead to Maine OUI?